cheryF/uewp/README.md

 > **Live site:** [uewp.dev](https://uewp.dev)

 A real-time, browser-based technical calculator for **Unreal Engine 5 World Partition Landscape** planning.
-No installation, no backend — everything runs client-side in a single HTML page.
+No installation, no backend — everything runs client-side in a single page.

 ---